klaurie/ulaAssignment/README.md

 Overview

-This optimization program is designed to allocate Undergraduate Learning Assistants (ULAs) to studios for a given set of constraints and preferences, considering several factors such as ULA availability, instructor preferences, studio requirements, and demographic considerations (e.g., major, race, gender).
+This optimization program is designed to allocate Undergraduate Learning Assistants (ULAs) to studios for a given set of constraints and preferences, considering several factors such as ULA availability, instructor preferences, studio requirements, and demographic considerations to emphasize fairness placement.
 The program uses Gurobi optimization to determine the best assignments based on multiple objectives while ensuring fairness and adherence to constraints.

 Features